Set Build vs Virtual Production: Which Is Best For Your Brand?

 Set Build

 A studio set offers the highest degree of creative control, flexibility, and scope for your project.
-A key advantage of a physical set can be the details in the environment that complement your product - for homeware, this can be the inspiration for customers to 'get the look'.
-When introducing models to the shoot, they're able to interact with the environment as well as your product -this makes for a more authentic feel to the final images and video.
+A key advantage of a physical set can be the level of detail in the environment that works to complement your product - for homeware, this can be the inspiration for customers to 'get the look'.

 Virtual Production

 There are several key compositional elements needed for virtual production to look realistic.
 This includes an out of focus background to mimic depth of field, foreground elements that help to blend the shot, and careful composition.
 If the restrictions are navigated, images can show products in an environment that appears real in final images and videos.
-Additionally, the LED screen not only displays the environment, but also emits light that illuminates the product and foreground props.
-This light creates an ambient light and reflections that add to the lifestyle feel of the image.
+Picturing your product in outdoor environments works effectively using virtual production, and is a good alternative to location shoots if that is also a consideration in your planning.

 Weighing Up The Options